Homeowners are well aware of the many home-related tax breaks they can claim each filing season.

 Originated in 2007, extended through 2013

 This tax deduction was created as part of the Tax Relief and Health Care Act of 2006 and originally applied to private mortgage insurance policies issued in 2007.

 But because the housing market has been slow to recover, lawmakers have extended this tax break.
 It now is in effect for premiums paid through 2013.
-Unless Congress renews this deduction, this is the last year it can be claimed.

 The private mortgage insurance deduction can be taken for policies issued by private insurers as well as insurance provided by the Federal Housing Administration, the Department of Veterans Affairs and the Department of Agriculture's Rural Housing Service.